Azure/azure-functions-dotnet-worker-preview/README.md

 To debug in Visual Studio, uncomment the `Debugger.Launch()` statements in *Program.cs*.
 The process will attempt to launch a debugger before continuing.

+We're working with the Visual Studio team to provide an integrated debugging experience.

 ## Deploying to Azure

 ### Create the Azure resources